iurysza/module-graph/README.md

 To configure the Gradle Module Dependency Graph Plugin, you can set the following options:

 - **readmePath**: The path of the file where the dependency graph will be appended.
+- **heading**: The heading where the dependency graph will be appended.

+Optional settings:
 - **theme**: The [mermaid theme](https://mermaid.js.org/config/theming.html) to be used for styling the graph.
 Default is `NEUTRAL`.
 - **orientation**: The [orientation](https://mermaid.js.org/syntax/flowchart.html#flowchart-orientation) that the flowchart will have.
 Default is `LEFT_TO_RIGHT`.
-- **heading**: The heading where the dependency graph will be appended.

 ## Usage